mert-kurttutan/pytorch-template/README.md

 This is created to start off pytorch project fast and efficiently by providing the skeleton code, for myself and others.

-For presentation, I chose the MNIST problem since
+For presentation, I chose the CIFAR-10 problem since

-* One of the simplest problems: making this repo more template-like by getting ride problem specific complexity
+* One of the simplest problems: making this repo more template-like without exposing problem specific complexity
 * Not too simple: i.e. binary digit recognition is a real-life problem, despite being solved with current deep learning methods.